MicrosoftDocs/well-architected/well-architected/security/identity-access.md

 -   A user name and password.

--   A pre-shared secret, like an API key that grants access.
+-   A preshared secret, like an API key that grants access.

 -   A shared access signature (SAS) token.